Naresh-R07/VulnScanX/README.md

-# VulnScanX - Advanced Vulnerability Scanner
+# VulnzxScanX - Advanced Vulnerability Scanner

 ## Overview
 VulnScanX is a powerful vulnerability scanner designed for security testing.
 It provides a **GUI-based** interface with both **light and dark modes**, allowing security professionals to scan websites for vulnerabilities.
 The tool integrates multiple industry-standard security tools like **Nmap, Nikto, and WPScan** to perform comprehensive scans.